 Review summary: Canon 1300D vs Sony NEX-5N

 So how do things add up?
 Is there a clear favorite between the Canon 1300D and the Sony NEX-5N?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 1300D: